It’s not useful for every food

 What the flat lay really is

 For all of you who don’t know what the flat lay shot exactly is: I called it “the God mode”.
 It’s the view from above.
-In a perfect world, 100% perfect levelled above your dish in a 90-degree angle.
+In a perfect world, 100% perfect leveled above your dish at a 90-degree angle.
 That’s the flat lay.
 I’ve seen even big names doing it handheld, but I prefer getting it done with a tripod.
 It has to have the possibility to get an angle of 90 degrees.
 But most tripods will give you that option.
 Otherwise, get rid off it as fast as you can and build yourself a rig instead.

 The magic behind flat lay shots

 Flat lay shots are possibly the most famous shots in food photography.
 Instagram is filled with thousands and thousands of them.